 2.1.2 Abuse towards officials

 Abusive behaviour towards officials is also zero tolerance and can result in an elimination.
-If there is a disagreement or a problem only the team trainer or designated riders can approach the starter to discuss or make an appeal.
-This should be listed in your team declaration form before the start of the competition.
+If there is a disagreement or a problem only the team trainer can approach the starter to discuss or make an appeal.